 - 6.10 Voluntary Administrative Review.
-If the student or student organization admits violating the Standards of Conduct as charged, SCAIP (and Student Life and/or the student organization's faculty or staff advisor for student organizations) will meet with the student or student organization to discuss the administrative disposition of the case.
-Under voluntary administrative review, SCAIP (and Student Life for student organizations) may not impose sanctions without the student or student organization's consent.
-The student organization is entitled to consult an advisor of choice before giving consent. - 6.20 Summary Administrative Review.
-If the student or student organization denies some or all of the facts upon which the allegations are based, SCAIP (and Student Life for organizations) determines whether students or recognized student organizations have violated the Standards of Conduct and, if so, what action should be taken. - 6.30 Unilateral Disciplinary Action.
-If the student or student organization has failed or refused to respond, or to participate in or cooperate with the disciplinary process, despite reasonable efforts to contact the student or organization, or the student has withdrawn or failed to re-register while discipline is pending SCAIP (and Student Life for organizations) may impose discipline unilaterally, without the consent of the student or a finding of violation after a formal hearing.
+If the student or student organization admits violating the Standards of Conduct as charged, the Office of Student Judicial Affairs (and the Office of Student Life and Leadership and/or the student organization's faculty or staff advisor for student organizations) will meet with the student or student organization to discuss the administrative disposition of the case.
+Under voluntary administrative review, Student Judicial Affairs (and Student Life and Leadership for student organizations) may not impose sanctions without the student or student organization's consent.
+The student or student organization is entitled to consult an advisor of choice before giving consent. - 6.20 Summary Administrative Review.
+If the student or student organization denies some or all of the facts upon which the allegations are based, the Office of Student Judicial Affairs (and Office of Student Life and Leadership for organizations) determines whether students or recognized student organizations have violated the Standards of Conduct and, if so, what action should be taken. - 6.30 Unilateral Disciplinary Action.
+If the student or student organization has failed or refused to respond, or to participate in or cooperate with the disciplinary process, despite reasonable efforts to contact the student or organization, or the student has withdrawn or failed to re-register while discipline is pending the Office of Student Judicial Affairs (and the Office of Student Life and Leadership for organizations) may impose discipline unilaterally, without the consent of the student or a finding of violation after a formal hearing.
 Unilateral action may include, but are not limited to: - Placement of holds on the student's registration, graduation, diploma, or transcripts - Formal adjudication without the student or organization's presence